ibm-cloud-docs/event-notifications/faq.md

 Email personalization refers to the practice of tailoring email content and messaging to individual recipients or specific groups of recipients based on their preferences, behaviors, demographics, or other data.
 The goal of email personalization is to create more relevant and engaging email experiences for recipients, which can lead to higher open rates, click-through rates, and conversions.

-## What are two types of temaplates?
-Invitation temaplate and Notification temaplate?
+## What are two types of templates?
 {: #faq-en-notifications-template-types}
 {: faq}

-Two types of templates consists Invitation template and Notification template.
-Where Invitation template is used to send customised email invitations to all added in the subscriptions

-Notification template is used while sending an email for an event.
-It can have html tags, handlebars support, personalisation support.
+There are two types of templates: Invitation templates and Notification templates.
+An Invitation template is used to send customized email invitations to all those added to the subscriptions, while a Notification template is used when sending an email for an event.
+It can include HTML tags, handlebars support, and personalization support.